rjclemmer/Big_Job_Search/README.md

 Using the realtime collaboration tool was certainly very helpful in avoiding merge conficts and being able to share code in real time.

 ## Project Description:
-Using the Linked In API as a filter for javascript and developer jobs that can be displayed on the interactive Google map API
+Originally going to use the Linked In API as a filter for javascript and developer jobs that can be displayed on the interactive Google map API, but instead using the jooble API and api-ninjas API as a substitute.

 ## User Story:
 AS a web developer looking for a job